 Need a Homemade Chicken Broth Recipe?

-If you're looking for a good bone broth or chicken stock tutorial, be sure to check out my homemade chicken broth recipe.
-I use our pasture-raised meat chickens along with veggie scraps and my homemade apple cider vinegar, then cook them low and slow in the crockpot for up to 24 hours OR in the Instant Pot for 1 hour on high (this gets the best gel!) check out my video on How to Make Bone Broth in Instant Pot (FAST BONE BROTH)
+If you’re looking for a good bone broth or chicken stock tutorial, be sure to check out my homemade chicken broth recipe.
+I use our pasture-raised meat chickens along with veggie scraps I’ve saved and my homemade apple cider vinegar, then cook them low and slow in the crockpot for up to 24 hours OR in the Instant Pot for 1 hour on high (this gets the best gel!) check out my video on how to make bone broth in the Instant Pot.

 How to Pressure Can Bone Broth